SilverCrest Metals Inc. (SILV): Skating on Thin Ice? We Know the Answer

 SILV’s Market Performance

-SILV stocks went up by 2.12% for the week, with a monthly drop of -0.38% and a quarterly performance of -6.68%, while its annual performance rate touched -32.95%.
-The volatility ratio for the week stands at 5.33% while the volatility levels for the past 30 days are set at 6.56% for SilverCrest Metals Inc. The simple moving average for the period of the last 20 days is -1.38% for SILV stocks with a simple moving average of -25.93% for the last 200 days.
+SILV stocks went up by 3.82% for the week, with a monthly jump of 1.37% and a quarterly performance of -23.97%, while its annual performance rate touched -41.98%.
+The volatility ratio for the week stands at 6.30% while the volatility levels for the past 30 days are set at 6.15% for SilverCrest Metals Inc. The simple moving average for the period of the last 20 days is -5.71% for SILV stocks with a simple moving average of -27.51% for the last 200 days.

-Volatility was left at 6.56%, however, over the last 30 days, the volatility rate increased by 5.33%, as shares surge +6.10% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -22.78% lower at present.
+Volatility was left at 6.15%, however, over the last 30 days, the volatility rate increased by 6.30%, as shares sank -1.71% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -17.41% lower at present.

 Stock Fundamentals for SILV